 How to Become a Dentist

-To become a dentist, you will want to begin in high school making sure you have a broad-based foundation in science and math.
+The first step on how to become a dentist will begin in high school.
+You should be making sure you have a broad-based foundation in science and math.
 Take all the college-prep courses your high school offers in chemistry, algebra, and biology.
 Take four years of science and math.
 If your school offers Latin, take it.
 Spanish is a good idea as well.
 You may have patients whose first language is Spanish.
 Make sure you are well-prepared for the SAT and carry a minimum of a 3.5 GPA.